Last Updated on June 2, 2022 by Igor Karni

 That said, asthma patients should not be discouraged: higher intensity exercises are not off the table completely.
 Rather, you will have to build up your endurance slowly to get to a point where those exercises are safe for you, as building up endurance will decrease the chance of triggering your asthma during these activities.

 In fact, it is imperative for you to work on building endurance, as endurance-based exercises and training (also known as aerobic training) help to strengthen your lungs and heart (source).
-Luckily, e-Biking is an aerobic sport that can be low-intensity, and is also low-impact, which makes it a great option for asthmatic patients to rely on as a main source of exercise.
+Luckily, e-bike riding is an aerobic sport that can be low-intensity, and is also low-impact, which makes it a great option for asthmatic patients to rely on as a main source of exercise.

 Remember that being sedentary is never the answer: being inactive and overweight can in fact contribute to worsening your asthma.
 In fact, since physical activity will help to improve your lung health, it can ultimately help you better manage your asthma symptoms.
 Therefore, it’s important for asthmatics to find a consistent exercise routine that works best for them and should aim for 30-minute workouts at least four days a week.

-The benefits of e-biking for exercising lungs
+The benefits of e-bike riding for exercising lungs

 Though cycling exposes riders to different environments and air conditions that may exacerbate asthmatic symptoms, people with asthma can still find ways to cycle in a way that helps, rather than hurts, them.

 Specifically, when it comes to e-Bikes, one important factor to keep in mind is the pedal-assist feature.
 The electric power that riders can rely on and customize is especially beneficial for those who cannot otherwise handle the physical stress of traditional cycling.